wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_windows.rst

 .. _wazuh_agent_sources_windows:

-Install Wazuh agent on Windows
+Install Wazuh Agent on Windows
 ==============================

-This section describes how to download and build the Wazuh HIDS Windows agent from sources.
-This process begins with compiling the agent on a Linux system to generate the .msi installer for the Windows installation.
+This section describes how to download and build the Wazuh HIDS Windows Agent from sources.
+This process begins with compiling the Agent on a Linux system to generate the .msi installer for the Windows installation.

 .. note:: The following procedure has been tested on Ubuntu 16.04 and other Debian based distributions and may work with other Debian/Ubuntu versions as well.

 1. Set up the Ubuntu build environment.
-Install these dependencies to build the Windows Wazuh agent installer on Ubuntu:
+Install these dependencies to build the Windows Wazuh Agent installer on Ubuntu:

     .. code-block:: console